-The LAB Graphite Property lies within the same geological environment as TIMCAL's Lac des lles mine.
-Graphite is commonly found in the Grenville Province rocks throughout this region and has been commercially mined from a number of deposits located between Mont-Laurier in the north to the Ottawa River in the south.
+The LAB Graphite Property lies within the same geological environment as TIMCAL's Lac des lies mine.
+Graphite is commonly found in the Grenville Province rocks throughout this region and has been commercially mined from several deposits located between Mont-Laurier in the north to the Ottawa River in the south.